gdrlab/cascaded-sqli-detection/README.md

 Classical ML methods work in Mamba environment without GPU support.
 Bert models can run in Google Colab.
 They need to use GPU.
 For that reason there are classical ML methods and BERT models are tested separately.
 Then the results are merged.
 The following steps explains how to run all tests.

 ### Classical ML based methods
-- Activate rafi-sqli environment in the Mamba prompt and run:
+- Activate rafi-sqli environment in the Miniforge prompt and run:
     - ``` python nlp_hybrid.py ```

 - Finally, to run all tests by (or type *help* for other commands but not every command is tested):